fabiommendes/sidekick/docs/types/records.rst

 'John Lennon'

-Anonymous records have a few tweaks over regular records to make it more interoperable with dictionaries and are heavily inspired on Javascript objects.
+Anonymous records have a few tweaks over regular records to make it more interoperable with dictionaries and are somewhat reminiscent of Javascript objects.
 Records can be created from dictionaries and support the getitem interface:

 >>> artist = record({'name': 'John Lennon', 'band': 'Beatles'})